naraesk/analysilias/README.md

 ### What is this repository for? ###

 This Software extends the analysis possibilities of [ILIAS](ilias.de) an e-assessment system.
 It provides the following features:

 * computation of grades (variable schema)
 * computation of Item-total correlation and difficulty for questions
 * generate some diagrams

 **Limitations**

-• only supports single choice questions
+* only supports single choice questions
-• one point per question is assumed

 ### How do I get set up? ###

 You need [R](http://www.r-project.org/) and the following R-libs:

 * psych
 * string
 * R.utils